mocaccinoOS/desktop/docs/ops_guide_to_galaxy.md

 This document has the objective to address several questions that starts with "How do I ... ?"

+# How do I know which version of a package is available in the Portage tree

+We pin Portage versions by using packages that are shipping a version of it.
+This guarantees that there are no moving parts, and we can in this way provide updates as part of a development lifecycle.

+We have an automated bot that automatically opens PR to track new version of the available Portage version.
+The package is available here: https://github.com/mocaccinoOS/desktop/tree/master/packages/portage.
+You don't need to do it manually.
+Just wait for a PR from `MarvinHatesOceans` to pop-up, we will review it and merge it only when we decide (after proper QA) that a development lifecycle is over.

 # How do I revbump a package? (and when it's actually needed?)